 A bomb threat may come to the attention of the receiver in various ways.
 It is important

 to compile as much information as possible.
-Please do not attempt to notify or evacuate an entire building as this could consume valuable time
+Please do not attempt to notify or evacuate an entire building, as this could consume valuable

-that would be better used to gather important information.
-Please keep in mind that
+time that would be better used to gather important information.
+Please keep in mind

-the vast majority of bomb threats are false and are primarily intended to elicit a
+that the vast majority of bomb threats are false and are primarily intended to elicit

-threat, it is vital that the document be handled by as few people as possible as this
+threat, it is vital that the document be handled by as few people as possible, as

-is evidence that should be turned over to the Department of Campus Safety.
-If the
+this is evidence that should be turned over to the Department of Campus Safety.
+If

-threat should come via e-mail or other electronic means, make sure to save the information
+the threat should come via email or other electronic means, make sure to save the

-over the telephone; thus, the following instructions will be provided with that assumption:
+are transmitted over the telephone; thus the following instructions will be provided